Rock – Paper – Scissors is a game used to decide something between two kids… like who goes first, who gets something, etc.

 – Rock beats Scissors (imagine a rock breaking the scissors)

 – Scissors beats Paper (imagine the scissors cutting the paper)

 – Paper beats Rock (imagine a piece of paper covering a rock)

 If both kids choose the same item, they have to replay the round.

 Whoever wins the round is the winner of the game.
 Sometimes kids will decide that the winner is whoever wins 2 out of 3 rounds.

 According to Wikipedia, Rock-Paper-Scissors is also called Roshambo and originally comes from China.
 It’s so old that it dates back about 2,000 years to the time of the Han Dynasty (206 BCE – 220 CE).
 This game is now played in many countries around the world.

 This article was posted on Thursday, February 23rd, 2012 at 6:14 pm and is filed under Arts and Crafts, Choosing Games, Countries & Cultures, England, English, Games Around the World, Illustrations, Languages, Rock, Paper, Scissors, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply